Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: V. Conclusion

 We also provided more detailed analysis of dark photon scenarios.
 A general finding is that the scattering of longitudinal modes of dark photons gives a stronger constraint than that of transverse modes.
 In particular, dark photons cannot be too light.
 It would be interesting to explore its possible connection to the swampland argument on photon masses~\cite{Reece:2018zvv}.
 Besides, we observed that kinetic mixing with massive dark photons favors UV completion by bi-charged vector bosons whose masses are bounded by \eqref{Lbound2}, which is reminiscent of gauge unification.

-We stress that the bounds obtained under the assumption $M\gg m_e/e$ are within the scope of ongoing dark photon searches.
-Therefore, a rather technical issue about the scale $M$ is important not only theoretically, but also from the phenomenological perspective.
-This motivates further studies on gravitational positivity bounds in four dimensional spacetime, especially about in which scattering processes the scale $M$ is at IR/UV.
+We stress that the bounds obtained under the assumptions (i)-(iv) and $M\gg m_e/e$ are within the scope of ongoing dark photon searches.\footnote{Notice that even if the energy scale $M$ is an IR scale $M\sim m_e/e$, nontrivial bounds may remain depending on the $\mathcal{O}(1)$ coefficient of the Regge parameters: see also discussions at the last paragraph of sec.~III.} This implies not only the phenomenological importance of further studies on gravitational positivity bounds in four dimensional spacetime but also the exciting possibility of testing general properties of quantum gravity S-matrix via experimental search of dark sector physics.